 Alimony used to always be a perpetual agreement.
 The more financially advantaged spouse made payments continually until death or remarriage.
 Connecticut family courts, however, are more likely to view alimony as rehabilitative and temporary.
 Careful deliberation is given to just how much monetary support is needed to get a spouse back on firm financial footing.
 Permanent alimony is usually reserved for those parties who may be unable to work due to health or age issues.

 Because of the diverse parameters involved, family courts have broad discretion when determining alimony.
-Our skilled Fairfield County family law attorney has the years of experience necessary to analyze the likely outcome of alimony courts orders.
+Our skilled New Canaan family law attorney has the years of experience necessary to analyze the likely outcome of alimony courts orders.
 Our founding lawyer personally works with all of our clients, listening to their concerns and counseling on what to expect.

 The Law Office of Ann Halan Brickley, LLC has the practical knowledge to effectively represent you in all matters of determining alimony.
 Whether you are planning on negotiating payments or seeking to modify an existing court order, we have the experience and heartfelt compassion to successfully assist you.